-Independent study, tutorial courses and directed study carry special fees and are available only to degree-seeking students at the University of Saint Francis, and only in cases of demonstrated and exceptional need as determined by the student’s advisor, the department chair and the Dean of the School.
+Independent study, tutorial courses and directed study carry special fees and are available only to degree-seeking students at the University of Saint Francis, and only in cases of demonstrated and exceptional need as determined by the student’s advisor, the Division Director and the Dean of the School.
 These options are not to be viewed as rights of students, but rather as options that may meet with approval in certain circumstances.
 These options are not available to special or transient students.
 Students should take a regularly scheduled class if at all possible.

 This option involves a student’s request to take one of the courses listed in the Undergraduate Catalog on an independent study basis.